Immunisation - Frequently Asked Questions

 How can parents access the AIR Immunisation History Statement?

-The AIR automatically sends an Immunisation History Statement to parents in the mail after the child completes their 4 year old immunisations and the GP/nurse sends the information to the AIR.
+The AIR automatically sends an Immunisation History Statement to parents in the mail after the child completes their 4-year-old immunisations.

 Parents may obtain a copy of their child's immunisation details at any time by: